-ADAPs should report client-level data in the Client Report for clients enrolled during the calendar year reporting period January 1, 2019, to December 31, 2019.
+ADAPs should report client-level data in the Client Report for clients enrolled during the calendar year reporting period January 1, 2021, to December 31, 2021.
 The Client Report should contain one record for each client enrolled in the ADAP during the reporting period.
 An enrolled client is a person who is certified as eligible to receive services, whether or not the person actually received ADAP services during the reporting period.
-For all enrolled clients, report client demographics and enrollment and certification data.
+For all enrolled clients, report client demographics, enrollment and certification data, and clinical data.
 For clients who received services, report whether they received health insurance services and/or medications services and required data.
-Note that clinical data is only required for clients who received medication services.
 (See Appendix A: Required Client-Level Data Elements to determine the client-level data elements required for an enrolled client.)